 Is Social media making us anxious?
 Depressed?

-According to a Univesity analysis, regardless of frequent claims to the contrary, when it comes to depression, the answer's no:
+According to a University analysis, regardless of frequent claims to the contrary, when it comes to depression, the answer's no:

 Despite all its merits in keeping individuals connected, Facebook has been alleged of foremost to ill-fated side effects, such as jealousy, low self-esteem or separation.
 But new research out of the Univesity suggests individuals should think twofold before tacking depression onto that list.